Blue castle on an old door

 Weiher St. GallenRegen in St. Gallen (Foto: Seraina Zellweger)

-Travelling by public transport in Switzerland can be expensive.
-A ticket from Zurich to Bern will cost you 51 CHF without a discount.
-So, if you're planning on taking several trips by train, it might be worth looking at the various rail passes for tourists, Supersaver tickets or other tourist offers.
-Especially if you plan to travel longer distances by train, the Swiss Travel Pass might make your life a lot easier.
+Getting around on public transport in Switzerland can get expensive.
+A ticket from Zurich to Bern will cost you a hefty 51 CHF without any discounts.
+Therefore, if you plan to make several train journeys, it’s worth checking out the various train passes for tourists, discounted tickets, or other tourist offers.
+Especially if you're covering longer distances by train, for instance, the Swiss Travel Pass could be a good option.

-Thinking that Swiss food is all about cheese and chocolate
+Thinking that Switzerland only has cheese and chocolate to eat

-Admittedly, Swiss chocolate and Swiss cheese is world famous.
-And delicious.
-Nonetheless, we don't spend all day eating chocolate and cheese.
-And neither should you.
-Unless you've set your ming on trying all 450+ types of cheese during your stay.
+Admittedly, Swiss chocolate and Swiss cheese are famous worldwide—literally.
+However, we don’t spend the whole day eating chocolate and cheese, and you shouldn't either.
+Unless your goal is to try all 450+ types of cheese during your stay.

-Otherwise, there are other Swiss specialties that you're going to love.
-Be that a crispy Rösti with a fried egg and a Bratwurst, a delicious Zürcher Geschnetzeltes with Spätzli, a healthy Birchermüesli or tasty Capuns from the Grisons.
+Otherwise, there are plenty of other Swiss specialties that you're sure to love.
+Whether it's crispy rösti with a fried egg and sausage, delicious Zürcher geschnetzeltes with spätzli, a healthy bircher muesli, or spicy capuns from the Graubünden region.

 Bratwurst St. GallenSt.
 Galler Bratwurst (Foto: MySwitzerland)